 Recently a new type of glaucoma surgery called minimally invasive glaucoma surgery (MIGS) has become available for glaucoma patients.
 These MIGS procedures are typically performed at the time of cataract surgery and increase the length of the cataract surgery by just a small amount.
 Importantly, MIGS procedures do not significantly change the overall (favorable) safety profile of cataract surgery, but can result in additional benefits to patients with glaucoma, including lower intraocular pressure and the need for fewer (or no) glaucoma medications.

 While MIGS are not indicated or appropriate for every glaucoma patient, these safer surgeries are a welcomed new treatment option for our glaucoma patients.
-The glaucoma specialists at Weill Cornell Eye Associates currently perform MIGS procedures, including the recently FDA-approved iStent.
+The glaucoma specialists at the Israel Englander Department of Ophthalmology currently perform MIGS procedures, including the recently FDA-approved iStent.

-The physicians of Weill Cornell Eye Associates are trained in the most state of the art evaluation and treatment methods for patients with glaucoma.
+The physicians of the Israel Englander Department of Ophthalmology at Weill Cornell Medicine are trained in the most state-of-the-art evaluation and treatment methods for patients with glaucoma.
 Through the use of advanced imaging technology in the hands of experienced professionals, our goal is to diagnose glaucoma as early as possible and to arrest the disease in its earliest stage.
 Although glaucoma surgery is avoided whenever possible, our doctors are experienced in the most sophisticated surgical techniques for the treatment of glaucoma and will provide the best care possible.